DanArthur99/Milestone-Project-3/README.md

 #### Forking a Repository

-To fork the Panic Switch Website repository:
+To fork the repository:

   1. Log in or Sign Up to Github.
-  2. Go to the repository for this project, DanArthur99 / Milestone-Project-2.Crazy-Eights-Game.
+  2. Go to the repository for this project, DanArthur99 / Milestone-Project-3.
   3. Click the Fork button in the top right corner.

 #### Cloning a Repository

-To clone the Panic Switch Website repository:
+To clone the repository:

   1. Log in or Sign Up to GitHub.
-  2. Go to the repository for this project, DanArthur99 / Milestone-Project-2.Crazy-Eights-Game.
+  2. Go to the repository for this project, DanArthur99 / Milestone-Project-3.
   3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
   4. Open the terminal in your IDE and set your working directory to the location you want to use for the cloned repository.
   5. Type 'git clone' into the terminal window, and paste the link from step 3, then press enter.